Steven Kuhn: Career

+Kuhn earned his undergraduate degree in mathematics from Johns Hopkins University and his Ph.D. from Stanford University.
 Prior to his position at Georgetown, he taught at the University of Michigan, UCLA and the University of Pennsylvania.

 Kuhn is the author of the two-volume Many-sorted Modal Logics (1977) and contributed the article on the prisoner's dilemma to the Stanford Encyclopedia of Philosophy.